harshatechtrainings/task-manager-service-node/README.md

 - Access the user interface to view, edit, and mark tasks as completed.
 - Task details are seamlessly fetched from the MongoDB database for display.

+# Pending

+- Yet to implement the the email notification logic, completed button.